Apocalypse: Follow Us

 Apocalypse: Follow Us is the seventh Korean extended play by South Korean girl group Dreamcatcher.
 It was released on October 11, 2022, by Dreamcatcher Company, and distributed by Sony Music.
 Apocalypse: Follow Us features six tracks including the lead single "Vision", and is available in "T", "H", "E" versions and a platform version.

 Background and release

-In September 2022, Dreamcatcher released an image of an unknown code word, This will be a comeback in October.
+In September 2022, Dreamcatcher released an image of an unknown code word, hinting at a comeback in October.